 3. Setup & Configuration

 9. Depreciated PayPal Modules

-The PayPal Commerce Platform is the newest payments platform from PayPal which includes both PayPal Checkout (previously named PayPal Express Checkout) as well as Credit Card Payments.
+The PayPal Commerce Platform is the newest payments platform from PayPal which includes PayPal Checkout (previously named PayPal Express Checkout), Credit Card Payments, and PayPal Credit (including upcoming Pay in 4 functionality).
 This is a completely new integration with the intention of replacing all previously existing PayPal Products including PayPal Payments Pro and Payflow Pro.
 Customers must manually turn on PayPal Commerce Platform and turn off any existing PayPal modules prior to use.

 PayPal Commerce is the recommended payments solution for Miva.

 You must be on Miva 10.00.00 or higher to use PayPal Commerce Platform.

 To install the PayPal Commerce Platform, navigate to the store level Modules screen.
 This is under the Settings Menu at the bottom Right, then Modules.

 Either filter by module type of “Payment” or search for “PayPal”

 PayPal Commerce Platform should be the first payment module in the list.
 To install on your store click the install button.

 Once installed you’ll see a new tab on the payments screen for “PayPal Commerce Platform” where you configure the module